-- The Dependency Scanning CI job must be configured for your project.
+- The Dependency Scanning or Container Scanning CI job must be configured for your project.

 - Your project uses at least one of the languages and package managers supported by Gemnasium.

-If a dependency has known vulnerabilities, you can view them by clicking the arrow next to the dependency's name or the badge that indicates how many known vulnerabilities exist.
-For each vulnerability, its severity and description then appears below it.
+If a dependency has known vulnerabilities, view them by selecting the arrow next to the dependency's name or the badge that indicates how many known vulnerabilities exist.
+For each vulnerability, its severity and description appears below it.
 To view more details of a vulnerability, select the vulnerability's description.
 The vulnerability's details page is opened.

 The dependency list shows the path between a dependency and a top-level dependency it's connected to, if any.
-There are many possible paths connecting a transient dependency to top-level dependencies, but the UI only shows one of the shortest paths.
+There are many possible paths connecting a transient dependency to top-level dependencies, but the user interface shows only one of the shortest paths.

-Your project's full list of dependencies and their details can be downloaded in
+You can download your project's full list of dependencies and their details in